vaeryn-uk/ollama-cli-code-agent/README.md

-# Ollama CLI Code Agent
+# ocla: CLI Coding Agent

 A hobby project implementing an experimental command-line coding agent.
 Use it to generate code, analyze repositories, and manage development tasks directly from your terminal.